Forty students from rural and regional New South Wales are heading to the University of Newcastle this week to give health careers the once over.

-The students will visit the University on Tuesday 14 and Wednesday 15 July as part of Rural High Schools Health Career Week.
+The students will visit Newcastle on Tuesday 13 and Wednesday 14 July as part of NSW Rural High Schools Health Career Week.

-The week exposes students to city and university life, and while in Newcastle the students will hear about the University's degrees and take a tour of the John Hunter Hospital.
+The week exposes students to city and university life, and while in Newcastle the students will take a tour of the John Hunter Hospital and visit the Westpac Rescue Helicopter Base.

-The Rural High Schools Health Career Week is a joint initiative between the University of Newcastle, the University of New South Wales and the University of Sydney.
+The Rural High Schools Health Career Week is a joint initiative of the University of Newcastle, the University of New South Wales and the University of Sydney.